awsdocs/aws-iot-docs/developerguide/rule-destination.md

 # Working with topic rule destinations<a name="rule-destination"></a>

 A destination is a resource that defines where rules engine can route data\.
-A destination can be reused across rules and might require confirmation or configuration before it can be used\.
+The AWS IoT rules engine supports two kinds of destinations: HTTP destinations and VPC destinations\.
 Destinations make it possible for the rules engine to send data to other services that are not natively integrated with AWS IoT\.
+A destination can be reused across rules\.

+HTTP destinations might require confirmation or configuration before they can be used\.
+The following paragraphs describe how the confirmation flow for HTTP destinations works\.

 Topic rule destinations are used to verify that you own or have access to the endpoint to which you want to route data\.
-When you create a rule action with an endpoint \(for example, an `http` action\) or update an existing rule action's endpoint, AWS IoT sends a confirmation message to the endpoint that contains a unique token\.
+When you create a rule action with an HTTP endpoint \(for example, an `http` action\) or update an existing rule action's endpoint, AWS IoT sends a confirmation message to the endpoint that contains a unique token\.
 To verify your endpoint, you must call `ConfirmTopicRuleDestination` with the token to verify you own or have access to the endpoint\.
 The token is valid for three days, after which you need to create a new `http` action or call the `UpdateTopicRuleDestination` API to restart the confirmation process\.
 You can also confirm your topic rule destination by browsing to `enableUrl` or provide the token from the **Destination** page in the AWS IoT console\.

-When AWS IoT receives the token sent to your endpoint, the destination is confirmed\.
+When AWS IoT receives the token sent to your endpoint, the HTTP destination is confirmed\.
 You must enable the destination before it can be used by rules engine\.
 A destination can be in one of the following states:

 ENABLED
 The destination is enabled\.
 A destination must be in the `ENABLED` state for it to be used in a rule\.
 You can only enable a destinations in DISABLED status\.